UstanceBR: a social media language resource for stance prediction: Introduction

-Although not the first Twitter stance corpus for Portuguese \citep{ranlp-wesley}, \mbox{UstanceBR} is, to the best of our knowledge, the first resource of its kind to include extensive network information covering not only the individuals who produce every stance, but also their entire social media friends and followers lists\footnote{Some limited information of this kind has been made available for other languages in \cite{corp-sardine} and \cite{corp-lai-muti2020}.}.
-This may potentially support future studies on the role of polarisation in cross-target and zero-shot scenarios, among many other possibilities, and which are not necessarily limited to the use of text data.
+Although not the first Twitter/X stance corpus for Portuguese \citep{ranlp-wesley}, \mbox{UstanceBR} is, to the best of our knowledge, the first resource of its kind to include extensive network information covering not only the individuals who produce every stance, but also their entire social media friends and followers lists\footnote{Some limited information of this kind has been made available for other languages in \cite{corp-sardine} and \cite{corp-lai-muti2020}.}.
+This may potentially support, e.g., future studies on the role of polarisation in stance prediction, which are not necessarily limited to the use of text data.

-In addition to describing the corpus itself, in this article we report a number of usage examples in both in-domain and zero-shot stance prediction from \mbox{UstanceBR} multimodal data.
+In addition to describing the corpus itself, in this article we report a number of usage examples in both in-domain and cross-target stance prediction from \mbox{UstanceBR} non-textual data.
 The main intended contributions are as follows.

-\begin{itemize} \item{Large corpus of explicit and implicit stances towards polarised targets in the Portuguese Twitter domain.} \item{Accompanying timeline text data and network information for both user-level and multimodal stance prediction.} \item{Reference results for in-domain stance prediction based on text and network data alike, and zero-shot stance prediction from text.} \end{itemize}
+\begin{itemize} \item{Large corpus of explicit and implicit stances towards polarised targets in the Portuguese Twitter/X domain.} \item{Accompanying timeline text data and network information for both user-level stance prediction based on non-textual data.} \item{Reference results for in-domain stance prediction based on text and network data alike, and cross-target stance prediction from text.} \end{itemize}